-What is Debt Recovery
+What is Debt Recovery?

-I am in receipt of Universal Credit
+I receive Universal Credit

 We would confirm that Tenants in receipt of Universal Credit are liable for payment each month of the full rent as stated in the tenancy agreement which you signed.
-This means that when your benefit entitlement has been fully assessed if the benefit which we receive direct from Universal Credit does not cover the full rental payment, you and/or your Guarantor will be liable to pay any shortfall directly to us.
+This means that when your benefit entitlement has been fully assessed if the benefit which we receive directly from Universal Credit does not cover the full rental payment, you and/or your Guarantor will be liable to pay any shortfall directly to us.

 This must be paid in full by the end of each calendar month in which any shortfall has arisen.

-How do I request Repairs and Maintenance
+How do I request Repairs and Maintenance?

 - Contacting the office directly by phone or email during Office Hours.
 Please read our guidance notes in our Notify a Repair before contacting us.

 - Outside Office Hours Emergencies please leave a message on the phone number provided with your Tenancy Agreement.
-Please note that phone messages are not monitored 24/7 but they are regularly checked
+Please note that phone messages are not monitored 24/7 but are regularly checked

 - Using our website Online Notify a Repair form